illyfrancis/scribble/docs/draft.md

 Assuming UAF and 'Static database' can provide the RESTful API, the scope of the integration component for the reference data would involve the design of message exchange format (e.g. JSON message) with the counterpart systems and the implementation of RESTful clients for the data exchange.

-### 2. Event Source Adapters
+### 2. Event Source

-As mentioned, for each source systems there are corresponding ` Event Source Adapters ` that perform preliminary business process and forward the data to ` VUS Core `.
+As mentioned, for each source system there is corresponding component in ` Event Source ` that perform preliminary business process and forward the data to ` VUS Core `.

-As soon as a message arrive at this component, the input message is stored for audit and reporting purpose.
-Then the adapter components validate the input message and transform it into a format that is suitable for VUS Core module's consumption.
-Management of validation failures is also the responsibility of this module.
+As soon as a message arrive at this component, the input message is persisted for audit and reporting purpose.
+Then the event source components validate the input message and transform it into a format that is suitable for VUS Core module's consumption.
+Management of the validation failures is also the responsibility of this module.
 A general approach is to direct the failed message to a separate queue for further assessment and reports.

-The event source adapter for RTCR messages (i.e. transactions) requires additional responsibility to filter the message based on the content such that it only dispatches the relevant transaction messages to the VUS Core module.
-The specific filter rules must be captured in a detailed design document but as an example:
+The event source components for RTCR messages (i.e. transactions) require an additional responsibility to filter the messages based on its content such that it only the relevant transaction messages are dispatched to the VUS Core module.
+The specific filter rules must be captured in a detail design document but as an example:

     Only process transactions that are either,
       - non-provisional and has account number of type B or type C